 Employers who are doing this right are evaluating their mental health networks for actual availability, not just headcount, and adding EAP (Employee Assistance Program) layers that give employees real, immediate access — not a 1-800 number.

-2. Financial Wellness — Beyond the 401(k)
+2. Financial Wellness That Shows Up in the Paycheck

 3. Choice and Personalization